 Building a website for your brand is an important first step in establishing an official presence on the internet.
 Think of your website as your mission control to the world.
 It’s likely the first place new fans will land when they google your name or want to learn more about you.
 It’s a home for your content, your contact information, and all of the links to your social media.

 Your website is also where you will host an email subscription box and build your email list for future updates or newsletters.
 Compiling an email list is super important, even if you don’t plan on sending out a monthly newsletter.
-The email list will come in handy down the road when you announce projects, event appearances, or directly ask your fans for their support on something.
+The email list will come in handy down the road when you announce projects, or event appearances.

 Pro-Tip: If you invite another creator to collab with you, it’s polite to have a solid project idea already formed (or most of the work already finished).
-This is especially the case if you’re asking a larger, more well-known creator to collab with you.
-You’ll need to bring more effort to the table so that it’s as easy for them as possible!
+This is especially the case if you’re asking a larger, more well-known creator.